kaycix/humboldtnativeplants/_pages/where_to_buy.md

 permalink: /where_to_buy
 title: ""
 ---
-<h2>Where to Purchase Native Plants</h2>
+<h1 id="page-title">Where to Purchase Native Plants</h1>
 <p>
 These nurseries are dedicated to preserving and spreading critically important native plants of Humboldt County.
-Employees and volunteers of these organizations are also valuable resources for things native plant related.
+Employees and volunteers of these organizations are also valuable resources for all things native plant related.
 </p>
 <div class="nursery-container">